Fernandobo21/PCF-Controls/README.md

 - Partition Type --> Here goes the partition type key of your CosmosDB.
 (Required).
 - Query --> Here goes the Query to fetch the data.
 (Required)
 ## Query Format
 The format of the query must have a "TOP 1" on the select and it has to be a simple query, not a complex one.
 To make sure that the query works test it before on the query tab of your cosmos db environment.
+For the conditions, at the moment, it will only accept up to three conditions.
+Planing to make it up to 10.
 ### Query Example
 SELECT TOP 1 c.fieldA, c.fieldB, c.fieldC, c.fieldD FROM c WHERE c.fieldA='{0}' and c.fieldB='{1}' ORDER BY c._ts DESC
 ## Adding CORS
 To add your D365 environment to the CORS:
 ![alt text](https://github.com/Fernandobo21/PCFControls/blob/master/assets/Update-CORS.png "Add D365 to CORS")
+## Adding the control
+Once you fill all the fields, you'll find a problem at the "Query" field.
+There's a known bug for the single text fields that does not let you put more than 100 characters.
+### Workarround 1 (Easiest for develepers)
+If you open your developer tools (normally F12 key), select the
+### Workarround 2
+You can always create a field (TextArea) in the entity, with a maximun length of 4000, put here your query and then bind the field to the parameter.